stripe-ruby-mock/stripe-ruby-mock/README.md

 * Cover all stripe urls/methods
 * Create hash for storing/retrieving all stripe objects in-memory
   * Currently implemented for: **Customers**, **Charges**, and **Plans**
+* Throw useful errors that emulate Stripe's.
+For example:
+  * "You must supply either a card or a customer id" for `Stripe::Charge`

 ## Copyright